 What’s the difference between trying to establish your credibility, and demonstrating it…right now?
 No matter who your audience is (your boss, your employees, your potential investors or even your family members) there are a few things that nobody gives flying _____ about, and here they are:

 - Your LinkedIn profile (it’s a career graveyard, after all)

 - When you started doing the thing that makes you an expert, and deserving of your title (whatever it may be)

 - How impressive you are – or aren’t.
 Bravado is never the answer.

 Focusing on the past as a means to establish credibility is a hobby for small minds.
-Trust trumps experience, and your ability to create something in the future is much more important than the achievements in your past.
+Trust conquers experience, and your ability to create something in the future is much more important than the achievements in your past.

 Sure, your certifications, accolades and accomplishments are important.
 But: important to who, exactly?
 Are you trying to earn respect, or create a real solution?
 Because impressing someone isn’t the same as serving them, leading them, or helping them.

 Focus on the outcome that matters most, and the details that move your agenda forward – instead of touring the past in hopes that it will create a new future.